Sangha2013/submission/README.md

 ## Content-Style Mismatch:

-* Achieving a balance between preserving the content of the input image and applying the desired style can be challenging..
+* Achieving a balance between preserving the content of the input image and applying the desired style can be challenging.

-### Training Data Bias:
+## Training Data Bias:

 * The effectiveness of the model depends on the diversity and quality of the training data.
+## Potential Improvements:
+ ## Model Architecture:

+* Explore and experiment with different neural network architectures for style transfer.
+ ## Loss Function Tuning:

+* Fine-tune the loss functions used during training to place more emphasis on specific aspects, such as texture preservation or color accuracy.
+ ## Transfer Learning:

+* Utilize transfer learning by pre-training the model on a large dataset of diverse styles before fine-tuning on a specific dataset.
+## Post-Processing Techniques:

+* Implement post-processing techniques to address artifacts and enhance the visual quality of the stylized images.

+## Acknowledgments
+* This implementation is based on the principles outlined in the paper "A Neural Algorithm of Artistic Style" by Gatys et al.

 ## Results